‘Bachelor’ Spoilers Week 6: Three Girls Leave Before Rose Ceremony In St. Thomas

-The Bachelor Nick Viall is just six weeks away from handing out his final rose and during Monday night’s episode (Week 6, February 6) he will break down in tears in St. Thomas when the over-the-top drama makes him wonder if any of the girls are there to find love.
+The Bachelor Nick Viall is just six weeks away from handing out his final rose, and during Monday night’s episode (Week 6, February 6) he will break down in tears in St. Thomas when the over-the-top drama makes him wonder if any of the girls are there to find love.

 Before the Episode 6 dates get underway, fans will see the conclusion of last week’s episode including the Corinne and Taylor date drama and the elimination of three more girls in New Orleans (details below).
 The remaining nine girls will then travel to St. Thomas where three more ladies will leave amidst some serious drama that will really get fans buzzing.